Covid 19 coronavirus: Pattrick Smellie - Now comes the hard part

 Robertson was expecting the trading banks to announce how they will administer this and the mortgage repayment holiday initiatives on Thursday evening.

-The 80 per cent Government guarantee on $6.25 billion of three year loans to "viable" businesses and the official encouragement by the Reserve Bank to lend more leniently fashion than usual are all very well.
+The 80 per cent Government guarantee on $6.25 billion of three-year loans to "viable" businesses and the official encouragement by the Reserve Bank to lend in a more lenient fashion than usual are all very well.

 But the banks are not just going to step into the void.
 As a result, they risk becoming very quickly the butt of business and home owners' anger, though they know they will get that no matter what they do.